loonix/groovegarden/README.md

 # GrooveGarden

 GrooveGarden is a radio-style music streaming platform where users can upload songs, vote for the next track to play, and enjoy synchronized music streaming.
-The application includes a backend server, a frontend Flutter app, and an Icecast streaming server.
+The application includes a Go backend server, a Flutter web frontend, and an Icecast streaming server.

 ---